ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	*
 	* See <a href='/index.php?method=hmyv2_estimateGas'>Explorer method page</a> or <a href='https://api.hmny.io/#b9bbfe71-8127-4dda-b26c-ff95c4c22abd'>Harmony API Documentation</a> for output details.
 	*
-	* @param string $to The ETH wallet address the transaction would be sent to (required)
+	* @param string $toaddr The ETH wallet address the transaction would be sent to (required)
 	* @param string $from The ETH wallet address the transaction would be sent from (optional)
 	* @param string $gas Gas to execute the transaction (optional)
 	* @param string $gasprice Gas price to execute the transaction (optional)